olafwrieden/azure-data-archiving-practices/README.md

 # ![Banner](https://i.imgur.com/VlHw3qp.png)

 **Purpose:** This resource is a a collection of practices for data archival and retention in [Microsoft Azure](https://azure.microsoft.com).
-This content is not officially endorsed by Microsoft and acts as a collection of learnings on this topic.
+This content is not officially endorsed by Microsoft and acts as a collection of learnings only.

 ## Table of Contents